 That’s why the study’s authors recommend filtering drinking water to reduce the levels of those metals.
 Additionally, the WHO recommends maintaining a concentration of 0.05 mg/l in drinking water.
 Lower levels can be easily achieved by filtration.

 Unfortunately, manganese bacteria isn’t the only contaminant reducing the quality of tap water in the United States.
 There are a host of toxins, such as pesticides and birth control hormones, in drinking water that can make you sick and infertile in the long run.

-That’s why I highly recommend filtering your drinking water with a high-quality water filtration system (such as the one we use), regardless of whether or not you’re plagued by manganese bacteria.
+That’s why I highly recommend filtering your drinking water with a high-quality water filtration system, regardless of whether or not you’re plagued by manganese bacteria.
+You can learn more about the one we installed in my Radiant Life whole house water filtration system review.